openmc-dev/openmc/docs/source/usersguide/input.rst

 are spatially separate, this tag can be used to cut down on some of the tally overhead.
 The effect of assuming all tallies are spatially separate is that once one tally is scored to, the same event is assumed not to score to any other tallies.
-This element should be followed by "yes" or "no"
+This element should be followed by "true" or "false"

   .. warning:: If used incorrectly, the assumption that all tallies are spatially
     separate can lead to incorrect results.

-  *Default*: no
+  *Default*: false

 --------------------------------------------
 Geometry Plotting Specification -- plots.xml